Last updated on June 5th, 2024 at 06:59 pm

 Southerness is a coastal village located south of Dumfries.
 It is about 25 minutes from Dumfries centre.

-There are some residences and along the shore there are a number of permanent houses and holiday homes, quite alot in a chalet building style.
+There are some residences and along the shore, there are several permanent houses and holiday homes, quite a lot in a chalet building style.

 Close to the main caravan park entertainment centre there was also another small shop – mainly a convenience type store.